mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 (add picture ????)
 (picture of miner network parallel to it a picture of blockchain network)

-so the proof of stacking in Miner helps in proving the existence of the miner. the more the miner stack the more trustworthy the miner is. this is one aspect of miner health.
+so the proof of staking in Miner helps in proving the existence of the miner. the more the miner stake the more trustworthy the miner is. this is one aspect of miner health.

 ## 4. Miner trust
 We are building this network so 3rd party businesses can utilize it. naturally these businesses would prefer to use